 But you are not going to live this truth until you can either authentically let go of your woundedness and have no emotional charge, or you do the essential inner work on yourself in order to.

 I hope this has helped you realise the deeper reasons why you are going through such a painful time in your life … and I hope it has allowed you some In-Sight (inner awakening) into what is really going on for you – as well as the knowing you are not powerless, and you can turn this around.

-Next week in Part 2 … I want to talk about some of the very painful aspects of divorce – such as being replaced with a new partner, fears for your children over custody battles, and the loss of money, property and resources.
+In Part 2 I explain some of the very painful aspects of divorce – such as being replaced with a new partner, fears for your children over custody battles, and the loss of money, property and resources.

 Please stay tuned!

 And please pass this article on to people who you know are suffering.

 Finally …I would love you – especially if you are suffering a great deal right now with divorcing a narcissist or impending divorce – to join me in my next free Webinar The 3 Keys To Thriving After Narcissistic Abuse.

 In this Webinar you will learn exactly how to do the work on your subconscious, reprogram yourself and break authentically free from the holocaust of narcissistic abuse.

 I look forward to answering your questions and comments below.